Zhang Wenxiong: Downfall

-On November 8, 2016, Chen Shulong was placed under investigation by the Central Commission for Discipline Inspection, the party's internal disciplinary body, for "serious violations of regulations".
-Zhang was expelled from the Communist Party on February 27, 2017.
+On November 8, 2016, Chen Shulong was placed under investigation by the CCP's Central Commission for Discipline Inspection, the party's internal disciplinary body, for "serious violations of regulations".
+Zhang was expelled from the CCP on February 27, 2017.

 On August 16, 2018, Zhang was sentenced to 15 years in prison for taking bribes worth 23.35 million yuan and unidentified 51.58 million yuan property in Guilin People's Intermediate Court.

 Personal life

 Zhang married Tu Aifang (涂爱芳), a businesswoman who accompanied him from Huaihua to Hengyang and used Zhang's power to undertake projects all the way.
 In Zhang's hometown of Yueyang, a company without sand mining qualification in which Tu held a stake had a sand mining sales amount of nearly 1 billion yuan ($156 million) in nine months, while Tu and her partners had a total profit of more than 300 million yuan ($46.8 million).